bbauska/TUMx-DWAPNx/README.md

 We define our application, so our app to be an express application and later we set some some variables and we add some components to it.
-One of the variables that we want to assign is the port number on which our application is going to be listening and we have seen, I\'m going to switch back to Safari right now, that we are listening on port 3000 here.
-So, this is exactly what we are telling here that if there is no port specified in the environment variables, then by default it will fall back and that\'s but what the and and stands for here, sorry the or or stands for here.
+One of the variables that we want to assign is the port number on which our application is going to be listening and we have seen, I&apos;m going to switch back to Safari right now, that we are listening on port 3000 here.
+So, this is exactly what we are telling here that if there is no port specified in the environment variables, then by default it will fall back and that&apos;s but what the and and stands for here, sorry the or or stands for here.

 The default fall back is the board 3000.
-This is also an important bit to talk about one second and it\'s the environment variables, because here we can specify some variables, for example, the port number that might differ when we\'re executing our code on our production servers, for example.
-So, it\'s always good practice to have this variable things, like, for example, the port number or the database connection string to be environment variable friendly or to pull back on some default values.
-And next thing that we\'re going to talk about is the router and we see that here we create a router and we create router by requiring a file.
+This is also an important bit to talk about one second and it&apos;s the environment variables, because here we can specify some variables, for example, the port number that might differ when we&apos;re executing our code on our production servers, for example.
+So, it&apos;s always good practice to have this variable things, like, for example, the port number or the database connection string to be environment variable friendly or to pull back on some default values.
+And next thing that we&apos;re going to talk about is the router and we see that here we create a router and we create router by requiring a file.
 I have already explained earlier that we can omit the extension here.
-So, when we are requiring this file, we\'re actually requiring the file that is called router.js, because we see it here, it\'s router.js.
-And since it\'s good practice, let\'s go ahead and look what is actually contained in our files.
+So, when we are requiring this file, we&apos;re actually requiring the file that is called router.js, because we see it here, it&apos;s router.js.
+And since it&apos;s good practice, let&apos;s go ahead and look what is actually contained in our files.

 So, we fire up router.js and we see, this file is very short, it starts with two requirements, well sorry, just one requirement and one assignment.
 We require express again here on top and then we define our router, which is a new express router.
-That\'s what we do in this line here.
+That&apos;s what we do in this line here.
 And then we can assign some routes to it.
 For example, get requests or we can also assign post requests, put request, delete requests.
 These are the requests that I talked about in my video lectures.

-But before that, let\'s see here, we are actually requiring something else and we call it the relationships controller and this file is actually located somewhere, not right at the root of our application.
-It\'s located in the folder app, that we see here on top, so let\'s expand that.
+But before that, let&apos;s see here, we are actually requiring something else and we call it the relationships controller and this file is actually located somewhere, not right at the root of our application.
+It&apos;s located in the folder app, that we see here on top, so let&apos;s expand that.
 Then we go into controllers and then we are requiring relationships, which is this file over here.

-So, let\'s double click on that and open it up and what we see here is again, first of all, that we are requiring something else.
-It\'s again the file and now the two dots tell us that we have to look one folder before the folder we are in.
+So, let&apos;s double click on that and open it up and what we see here is again, first of all, that we are requiring something else.
+It&apos;s again the file and now the two dots tell us that we have to look one folder before the folder we are in.
 So, we are in controllers and we need to look at app and then we want to look at models.
-So, we open up the models and then there should be a file, which is

-called relationships.
-And, in fact, there is and we\'re going to open up that.
+So, we open up the models and then there should be a file, which is called relationships.
+And, in fact, there is and we&apos;re going to open up that.

-And now here, we actually see an entire code - that there is no requirement of other

-files within our file tree.
-So, we can start reading this file and from here

-work backwards and see how a router and power application works.
-So, let\'s get

-started on that and the first line again - we require mongoose and that\'s because

-we want to create a model, which is the relationships model, that is a mongoose

-model, and we call this model relationships.
-And it has some fields

-that we want to specify that our model has to adhere to.
-So, specifically, we want

-our objects inside the relationships database to have a source, to have

-a target and to have a weight.
-The source is of type string, the target is also of

-type string, while the weight is of type number, which might mean - now we can store

-integer numbers or double or float numbers.
-All of the three fields are

-required.
-So, we cannot insert elements into our database, which

-do not adhere to the standard, to say so.
-All of

-the objects need to have a field, which is source of that string, a field which

-is target of type string and a weight of type number.
-The last line is the module

-exports.
+And now here, we actually see an entire code - that there is no requirement of other files within our file tree.
+So, we can start reading this file and from here work backwards and see how a router and power application works.
+So, let&apos;s get started on that and the first line again - we require mongoose and that&apos;s because we want to create a model, which is the relationships model, that is a mongoose model, and we call this model relationships.
+And it has some fields that we want to specify that our model has to adhere to.

+So, specifically, we want our objects inside the relationships database to have a source, to have a target and to have a weight.
+The source is of type string, the target is also of type string, while the weight is of type number, which might mean - now we can store integer numbers or double or float numbers.
+All of the three fields are required.
+So, we cannot insert elements into our database, which do not adhere to the standard, to say so.
+All of the objects need to have a field, which is source of that string, a field which is target of type string and a weight of type number.
+The last line is the module exports.
 This we have seen before.
-This is what happens when we actually require

-this specific file.
-And what we\'re exporting here is exactly the model.
+This is what happens when we actually require this specific file.
+And what we&apos;re exporting here is exactly the model.

-So, the model that we defined over here is what

-we are exporting down here.
-And when we go back to our controllers, we see that

-we are requiring it here and we are actually requiring the relationships

-model.
-So, inside the relationships controller, what we are exporting is an

-object and this object has an attribute, which is called relationships and this

-attribute actually executes a function, which accepts two parameters.
+So, the model that we defined over here is what we are exporting down here.
+And when we go back to our controllers, we see that we are requiring it here and we are actually requiring the relationships model.
+So, inside the relationships controller, what we are exporting is an object and this object has an attribute, which is called relationships and this attribute actually executes a function, which accepts two parameters.
-The first

-one being the request and the second one being the response.
+The first one being the request and the second one being the response.
 These are two

-parameters, which are passed by let\'s say to confirm to the express way
+parameters, which are passed by let&apos;s say to confirm to the express way

 of dealing with requests.
 So, when you have an incoming request, there are some